maadfa/bigml-secure-api-docs/docs/index.md

 # BigML Secure API Usage Guide

-BigML is a powerful cloud-based machine learning platform that enables businesses to create, deploy, and manage ML models with ease.
-While the core BigML documentation covers API references and model creation, this guide focuses on secure and best practices for using the BigML API—particularly aimed at protecting your data and models in production environments.
+BigML is a powerful cloud-based machine learning platform that helps businesses easily create, use, and manage machine learning models.Unlike the main BigML documentation explains how to use the API and build models, this guide focuses on how to use the BigML API safely and correctly.This guide is especially important  in live (production) environments.

-Following these guidelines will help you maintain the security, integrity, and reliability of your machine learning workflows with BigML’s  API features.
+By using this guide, you can keep your data and models secure.